 Yes.
 Instalments may assist in spreading income for tax purposes but are still counted in Centrelink’s income test.

-Trustees must act within the trust deed, comply with the Income Tax Assessment Act 1936, and make resolutions by 30 June each year.
+Trustees must comply with distribution regulations within the trust deed, adhere to the Income Tax Assessment Act 1936, and make resolutions by 30 June each year.

 Distributions may be vulnerable to creditors or increase aged care contributions.
 Trustees must also consider decision-making capacity issues.